olzhas/rrt_toolbox/README.md

 ## What is RRT, RRT\* and RRT\*FN

-- RRT (Rapidly-Exploring Random Tree) is a probabilistic algorithm for solving path planning problem.
+- RRT (Rapidly-Exploring Random Tree) is a sampling-based algorithm for solving path planning problem.
 RRT provides feasable solution if time of RRT tends to infinity.